hfeeki/django-tumblr/README.txt

 	-a really, really basic blog post structure
 	-created a container element, called "tumblog" to hold different types of posts -created app for tweets
-	(not much else)
+	-created app for quotes

 To-do:
-	-create apps for quotes, links, images and video -figure out how to do all that stuff
+	-create apps for links, images and video
+	-figure out how to do all that stuff
 	-import the default wordpress theme, and make it work with that